spodell/MCoLA/README.md

   example: ./move_cols.pl  prokka_out.tab 5 > prokka_prot_id.tab

-4. Create a tab-delimited file containing selected annotation terns to be compared (for example CAZy enzyme classes) This file should be in the following format: protein_locus_id	comparison_term
+4. Create a tab-delimited file containing selected annotation terns to be compared (for example CAZy enzyme classes) Protein locus ids in the first column of this file must match the first column (protein locus ids) in the prokka_prot_id.tab file.
+This file should be in the following format:

-Protein locus ids in the first column of this file must match the first column (protein locus ids) in the prokka_prot_id.tab file.
+protein_locus_id	comparison_term

-4. Append a new column with the co-localization search terms to the annotation file
+4. Append a new column with the co-localization annotaton search terms from the file you've just created to the tab-delimited annotation file

  example:  ./outer_join.pl prokka_prot_id.tab test_annotation | cut -f 1-5,7 > mcola_input.tab

 5. Identify pairs of terms from the co-localization column that occur on the same contig and calculate distances between them.
+Output will be in two files, one containing raw pairs and numbers, the other containing tallies for each pair occurring within the selected distance.

 	 example: ./annot_pair_distances.pl -i mcola_input.tab -p mcola_output